axilyaai/Spidey_Tube/README.md

 ## 🧠 Project Vision

-Spidey_Tube aims to combine creativity and technology —
-bringing together superhero aesthetics and practical Android development practices.
-It serves as both a fun experimental app and a solid base for future content-sharing platforms.
+Spidey_Tube is a personal learning project — a step forward in experimenting, improving, and building real-world Android development skills.

+This project represents a personal challenge: learning by doing, improving through iteration, and moving one step further in every build.

 ---